Wedding of Prince Albert Edward and Princess Alexandra: Wedding

 The Marriage of the Prince of Wales by William Powell Frith, 1865.

 The Queen decided that the ceremony would be held at St. George Chapel, Windsor, at the time an unusual location as royal weddings typically took place in London.
-The press complained that public spectators would not be able to view the event.
-Some people who might have expected invitations were disappointed that the event was planned to be small, and therefore they did not receive invitations.
+The press complained that public spectators would not be able to view the event, and many who expected invitations were disappointed.
 Only Princess Alexandra's close family were invited.

 On the morning of 10 March 1863, the carriage procession began from Windsor Castle.
-The Danish royal family were first, followed by the British royal family members; the Prince of Wales and his entourage were in the next-to-last carriage, with the bride coming last.
-Queen Victoria was not part of the procession, being taken to the chapel privately.
-She was escorted by her brother-in-law, the Duke of Saxe-Coburg and Gotha; she was dressed in mourning, and viewed the ceremony from above and out of view of the other guests.
+The Danish royal family led, followed by the British royal family; the Prince of Wales and his entourage were in the penultimate carriage, followed by the bride.
+Queen Victoria was not in the procession, being taken to the chapel privately.
+She was escorted by her brother-in-law, the Duke of Saxe-Coburg and Gotha, dressed in mourning, and viewed the ceremony from above.
 The ceremony was conducted by Thomas Longley, the Archbishop of Canterbury.